 Admission

-The reconstructed fort is open for guided tours every 45 minutes between 9:30am - 11:45am and 1:00pm - 4:00pm.
+The interior of the reconstructed fort is viewable by guided tour only.
+Tours are every 45 minutes between 9:30am - 11:45am and 1:00pm - 4:00pm. *

 Group reservations must be made in advance.